Analysis | We asked every member of the House of Representatives about the Parkland gun policy agenda. Here’s what they said.

 “I support these students.
 I support their proposals,” said Rep. John Lewis (D-Ga.).
 “They remind me of my generation of students and young people in the 1960s.”

-All told, 181 lawmakers, representing 42 percent of the 430 seats currently occupied, responded to The Post's request for comment.
-But what about the other 58 percent?
+All told, 187 lawmakers, representing 43 percent of the 430 seats currently occupied, have responded to The Post's request for comment.
+But what about the other 57 percent?

 But a number of Democrats declined to respond as well.
-Notable Democratic non-respondents include Rep. Beto O'Rourke of Texas (currently hoping to unseat Republican Senator Ted Cruz) and Rep. Collin C. Peterson of Minnesota, who holds the most Republican-leaning district of any Democratic congressman, according to the Cook Political Report.
-The Post again contacted O'Rourke's office after Friday's school shooting but did not get any reply.
+Notable Democratic non-respondents include Rep. Collin C. Peterson of Minnesota, who holds the most Republican-leaning district of any Democratic congressman, according to the Cook Political Report.

 The students from Parkland have successfully pushed for tighter gun regulations in a number of states and localities since February, when a student came to Marjory Stoneman Douglas High School and 17 students and educators.